strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 Only when the cluster is valid, the custom resource will be created.

 As you probably noticed, this policy template doesn't take any paramaters.
-But we still need to create the constraint to tel Gatekeeper what kind of resources should be validated:
+But we still need to create the constraint to tell Gatekeeper what kind of resources should be validated:

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1